deeplearning4j/deeplearning4j/customdatasets.md

 There are two ways to transform textual data into forms a neural network understands.

-The first is the bag of words (BoW) approach, which ingests the corpus of text, determines the vocabulary or lexial field, and associates a word count with each verbal unit.
-Any document is then represented as a so-called "bag of words."
-And each word found is represented as a column with word counts.
+The first is the bag of words (BoW) approach, which ingests the corpus of text, determines the vocabulary, and associates a word count with each lexical unit.
+Any document is then represented as a so-called "bag of words," which is nothing more than a column of extendible rows, each one containing the word count for one lexical unit.
+BoW is useful in topic modelling and document classification.
+It primarily answers the question: What is this text about?

-The other approach is [Word2Vec](../doc/org/deeplearning4j/word2vec/Word2Vec.html), which takes in to account the distributional context of a word and learns word vectors.
-These vectors then are concatenated into a window vector.
+The other approach is [Word2Vec](../doc/org/deeplearning4j/word2vec/Word2Vec.html), which takes into account the distributional context of a word and learns word vectors.
+A word vector is a series of numbers associated with one word.

+Words are then grouped in windows of varying length.
+[Barack Obama], for example, is a word window with a length of two; [the United States of America] is a word window with a length of four.
+Each word's vector is concatenated into the window vector.

-If we think about a word window of size three:
+Let's take a word window of size three:

                 w1 w2 w3

+and assume that w1's vector is [1 2 3], w2's vector is [4 5 6] and w3's is [7 8 9].

 Each word vector is taken from word2vec and combined in to a singular row vector which becomes a representation of the window.
+In this case, the window vector would be [1 2 3 4 5 6 7 8 9].

+Word2vec is useful for named-entity recognition, semantic role labeling, summarization, lemmatization, parts-of-speech tagging, question and answer, and relationship extraction.
+If BoW is macro, Word2vec is micro.
+It's primarily concerned with questions about elements of the text rather than the text in its entirety.